-Gustave Courbet (1819-1877), France, Sunset, Vevey, Switzerland, 1874, oil on canvas, Gift of George Hoadly, 1887.5
+Gustave Courbet (1819-1877), France, Sunset, Vevey, Switzerland, 1874, oil on canvas, Gift of George Hoadly, 1887.5 LOOK AGAIN:

 Courbet is best known for paintings that forced the contemporary social world into the supposedly transcendent realm of fine art.
 Has the artist succeeded here?

-Fearless Faces

-"You use a mirror to see your face; you use works of art to see your soul." - George Bernard Shaw
+ACTIVITY: Cincinnatian George Hoadly commissioned this painting from Courbet.
+Imagine he is creating a landscape for you.
+What scene would you choose and why?
+Share.
+Fearless Faces "You use a mirror to see your face; you use works of art to see your soul." - George Bernard Shaw

 "The sculpture shows the beauty in aging."

-This sitter asked the artist to portray him as older and wiser by adding wrinkles and a stern expression.
+ACTIVITY: This sitter asked the artist to portray him as older and wiser by adding wrinkles and a stern expression.
 How would you want to be sculpted?
 Sketch it.

 "This one is so opposite to the public faces we aspire to now!"
 How has the public perception of being "old and wise" changed today?

-Italy, Veristic Portrait of a Man, 1st century BCE, marble, Gift of William H. Chatfield, 1957.485

-Masks are "like using art to don another skin and take on another persona."
+Italy, Veristic Portrait of a Man, 1st century BCE, marble, Gift of William H. Chatfield, 1957.485 MyCAM Curator's Choice: Fearless Faces Masks are "like using art to don another skin and take on another persona."
+LOOK AGAIN:

-"So much of the persona is seated in the face - actors in theater have known this for ages, and masks are a manifestation of that idea that crops up across many cultures."

 During Nō plays it was common for the "old man" character to end up as a god or spirit in the second act.
 Who do you think this character turned out to be?